davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/prp-3rd-plural.png)

-And "our" rises highest at the end:
+And, with the first-person plurals, "our" rises highest at the end:

 ![](images/flat/prp-1st-plural.png)

-It's also interesting that, for he / him and she / her, the object gradually overtakes the subject:
+It's also interesting that, for he / him and she / her, the object gradually overtakes the subject.
+Especially with "he" and "him," both of which are almost exactly linear across the middle, but with "him" rising faster and higher:

 ![](images/flat/he-him-she-her.png)